sjkrieg/growhon/README.md

 ```
   infname               source path + file name
   otfname               destination path + file name
-  maxorder              max order to use in growing the HON
+  k                     max order to use in growing the HON
 ```

 Required arguments must be specified in the correct order and immediately following the python command.